Don’t panic! Google Page Experience Update will take place in 2021. You have more than enough time to do the changes to your website.

 - Usability issues

-Issues with a design of the page are a serious problem for the users.
+Issues with the design of the page are a serious problem for the users.
 You can track that by using a heatmap.
 There are many free tools around which you can use.
 One of the most popular ones is Crazy Egg.
 Learn what the user is clicking the most and where do they spend time.

 Google is focusing more on the user experience but what is new here?
 Nothing much except the fact they will do it more intensely than before.
 But wait… Isn’t that update planned for 2021?
 Yes!